-Peer-support is widely acknowledged as extremely beneficial for people with dementia and their carers.
-Peer support for people with YOD is available in large cities but most people with YOD have limited opportunities to meet other people with YOD and become isolated.
+Peer-support is widely acknowledged as extremely beneficial for people with dementia and their supporters.
+Face-to-face peer support for people with YOD is often available in large cities but most people with YOD have limited opportunities to meet other people with YOD and become isolated.
 Younger people with dementia (onset below age 65) are familiar with everyday technologies and most use mobile phones and computers for work and social purposes.
-Various apps for smartphones and tablets are now available to help with everyday tasks (e.g. reminders) but online resources to support psychological wellbeing of people with YOD are limited.
+Various apps for smartphones and tablets are now available to help with everyday tasks (e.g. reminders) but insights into online resources to support psychological wellbeing of people with YOD are limited.

-- To develop an online peer support network for people with YOD
+- To develop best practice guidelines on online peer support for people with YOD.

 This study includes a systematic review on online peer support for people with chronic, neurodegenerative conditions.
 Further, it includes an analysis of existing online peer support groups for people with YOD.
 The aim is to gain insights into the personal experiences of people with YOD with online peer support, and what elements make a platform useful for people with dementia.
 These findings will contribute to the development of best practice guidelines on online peer support for people with YOD.
 This study works closely with people with YOD as well as a wide range of other stakeholders.
 Both qualitative and quantitative methods will be used.